johnofleek/PiloT/networkManagerDocs/Quickstart.md

 1. Not all combinations of Pilot / RPi / Rasbian OS have been tested
 1. Ubuntu - start a shell terminal - hold down keys [CTRL] [ALT] T or use the RPi Terminal icon
-1. The paths below (such as ./) are examples - for example for ./pilotOn.sh to execute the shell need to be in a folder which contains the pilotOn.sh script.
+1. The paths below (such as ./) are examples - for example for ./pilotOn.sh to execute the shell need to be in a folder which contains the pilotOn.sh script - the shell command ls will list what is available
 <BR>